agzpie/user_repos/README.md

 - Username value is validated using predefined regular expression taken from [this package](https://github.com/shinnn/github-username-regex)
 - If the username is not found an error message is displayed
 - List of repositories is sorted by their star count from highest to lowest
-- Maximum number of repositories listed is: 30
+- Lists all of the repositories thanks to an asynchronous function
 - When repository heading (name or star count) is hovered the stars turn yellow

 It consists of two main components: App.vue (main functionality) and ListElement.vue (single repository in the list).
 Splitting App.vue into more components would be a possible improvement.